aws/aws-database-encryption-sdk-dynamodb/specification/searchable-encryption/beacons.md

 on the `split character`,
 excluding parts that are not required and with a source field that is not available.
  * This operation MUST fail if any plaintext value used in the construction contains the split character.
- * If no constructor, this operation must return no value.
+ * If no constructor succeeds, this operation MUST return no value.

 ### getPart for a standard beacon